Guide to Facebook Advertising: Advanced Edition

 • Custom Conversions – Custom conversions allow you to optimize for and track actions without having to add anything to your Facebook pixel base code.
 They also allow you to optimize for and track actions that are different from the standard events that come with the Facebook pixel.

 You can also add different parameters for each standard event code, such as Content ID, value and currency.
 These are optional, besides the Purchase standard event, which requires the value and currency parameters to work.

 Once the conversion pixel is in place, you can start optimizing your campaigns for that objective and tracking the results within the Facebook interface.

 These are the things you should be familiar with now:

 2) Building audience personas with Facebook and Google Analytics Data.

-3) Understanding how to create the most value from Facebook Power Editor.
+3) Understanding how to create the most value from Facebook Ad Manager.

-4) Utilizing advanced features in Power Editor for a simpler and more efficient account management.
+4) Utilizing advanced features in Ad Manager for a simpler and more efficient account management.